-2.3.4 Emissions Profile Details: Leak Rate Distribution
+2.3.4 Emission Profile Details: Leak Rate Distribution

-Peer reviewed literature of known leak rates typically show that leak sizes can be fit to a heavy tailed, lognormal distribution shape, indicating most leak populations are dominated by "small leaks", with a small proportion of "large" and highly impactful leaks.^{7,8,9} LDAR-Sim can generate leak rates by randomly sampling from a lognormal distribution (Section 2.3.2), so, the first step in incorporating provided Canadian Natural emissions data into the model was to attempt to fit provide emission rates to a lognormal distribution.
+Peer reviewed literature of known leak rates typically show that leak sizes can be fit to a heavy tailed, lognormal distribution shape, indicating most leak populations are dominated by "small leaks", with a small proportion of "large" and impactful leaks ^{7,8,9} LDAR-Sim can generate leak rates by randomly sampling from a lognormal distribution (Section 2.3.2), so, the first step in incorporating provided Canadian Natural emissions data into the model was to fit provide emission rates to a lognormal distribution.

-PoMELO site-level fugitive emissions measurements were used to create the lognormal distribution (a comparison investigation into PoMELO and Bridger site level rates was conducted and it was found they were consistently very similar).
-As individual, component scale leaks are required to build a leak rate distribution and PoMELO reports provided site-level emissions, component level leak rates were estimated by dividing site-level rates by the number of sources tagged during follow-up (Section 2.1.1).
+PoMELO site-level fugitive rates were used to create the lognormal distribution.
+As individual, component scale leaks are required to build a leak rate distribution and PoMELO reports provided site-level fugitive emissions, component level leak rates were estimated by dividing site-level rates by the number of sources tagged during follow-up (Section 2.1.1)

 The distribution based on Canadian Natural PoMELO site level emission rates is plotted in Figure 4 as a Cumulative Density Function (CDF) which aims to show the proportion of individual leak sizes.
-This plot can be interpreted as the y-axis values being the probability that a leak rate will take a value less than or equal to
+This plot can be interpreted as the y-axis values being the probability that a leak rate will take a value less than or equal to the x-axis value.
+For example, the Canadian Natural SE AB distribution results in ~30% chance that randomly generated leaks in simulation will be smaller than 1 kg CH4 /hr.